esamarathon/mq-events/README.md

 All exchanges are of type `topic`, durable, auto-delete ON.

 Per-application receiving queues should have an expiry (`x-expires` property) to not clutter the server forever.

-Suggest value is around 4 hours to bridge any kind of connectivity issues or outages.
+The suggested value is around 4 hours to bridge any kind of connectivity issues or outages.

 ## Event definition format

-A document describing and event shall be a .json file containing a single JSON object that describes the format of the message in the [JSON Schema](https://json-schema.org/) format, using the `schemas/event-schema.json` schema from this repository.
+A document describing an event shall be a .json file containing a single JSON object that describes the format of the message in the [JSON Schema](https://json-schema.org/) format, using the `schemas/event-schema.json` schema from this repository.

 Following is an example event definition using this schema: